cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-all-purpose--product-index.md

 -->

 ---
-This Github issue represents a product of Austin Transportation's [Data & Technology Services](https://austinmobility.io/) team.
+This Github issue represents a product of Austin Transportation and Public Works' [Data & Technology Services](https://austinmobility.io/) team.

 <!-- Don't forget to add a new "Product:" label here: https://github.com/cityofaustin/atd-data-tech/labels.
 Use the hex code #3D3D3D. -->